¡Hablamos Español!

 • Funeral and burial costs

-• Lost wages and financial support the deceased would have provided
+• Lost wages and financial support that the deceased would have provided

 • Pain and suffering endured by surviving family members